wrsrsh/personal/README.md

 ---

-The design is inspired by [karpathy's github blog](https://karpathy.github.io).
+The design is inspired by [karpathy's github blog](https://karpathy.github.io) and [patrick's website](https://patrickcollison.com/about)